devopscenter/dcUtils/PROCESS_FLOW.md

     - Optional create a local directory that will be the base for the application directory structure that will be created by manageApp.py.
 If you choose an existing directory note that you will have to provide the name of the application with each dcUtils command.
-    - Create the application by using manageApp.py with the create command using a base directory path to be used to put the application directory structure in This will do create a git repository and it once it is working will need to be pushed to github so others can join the development.
+    - Create the application by using manageApp.py with the create command and a base directory path and an application name.
+This will create a standardized directory structure that houses configurations and keys for the different environemnts that the application will run in.
+There will be two main directories one for the frontend application and another for the utility configurations.
+      Once it is determined to be an appropriate state the two directories can be pushed to a git repository.
+This will put it in a state that others than can join in development on the code as explained in the Joining Development section
     - Change directory to the newly created directory structure and navigate to the appName-utils/environments directory.
     - Edit personal.env as appropriate
         make sure dcUTILS is pointing to the directory where you have pulled the dcUtils repo